They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 They both sounded extremely similar to me and very pleasing to the ear.
 No complaints or big differences between the 2 in terms of their noise levels.

 Here’s some real data.
-To document what I actually heard, I measured volume levels using this great little digital sound level meter I bought at 1 meter (3.28 ft) from the purifiers.
+To document what I actually heard, I measured volume levels using No products found. at 1 meter (3.28 ft) from the purifiers.

 |Measurement/Speed||AC4825 Vol. In Decibels (dB)||AC5000 Volume (dB)|